Cherry blossoms, we Japanese call them Sakura, is well known as one of the popular sightseeing points among foreign tourists.

 Attached is the Sakura Front map 2018 by a private weather company on January 19.

-Sub line; Forcast says the timing almost same as average year.
+Subline; Forcast says the timing almost the same as an average year.

-Title of the map: Sakura first blooming forcast this spring.
+Title of the map: Sakura first blooming forecast this spring.

 Chinese letters in the map: city names.